tomhatzer/statamic-digitalocean-1-click/README.md

 Would you like to use LetsEncrypt (certbot) to configure SSL(https) for your new site? (y/n):
 ```

-At this point, you can visit the Droplet’s IP address or your domain name in your browser to see the Laravel installation.
+At this point, you can visit the Droplet’s IP address or your domain name in your browser to see the Statamic installation.

-The web root is `/var/www/laravel`, and the Laravel configuration file is `/var/www/laravel/.env`.
+The web root is `/var/www/statamic`, and the Statamic configuration file is `/var/www/statamic/.env`.

 You can get information about the PHP installation by logging into the Droplet and running `php -i`.

 If you didn’t enable HTTPS during the initial setup script, you can enable it manually at any time after your domain name has been pointed to the Droplet's IP address.

 Setting up an SSL certificate enables HTTPS on the web server, which secures the traffic between the server and the clients connecting to it.
 Certbot is a free and automated way to set up SSL certificates on a server.
-It’s included as part of the Laravel One-Click to make securing the Droplet easier.
+It’s included as part of the Statamic One-Click to make securing the Droplet easier.

 To use Certbot, you’ll need a registered domain name and two DNS records: